-- Develop a natural surface loop trail near perimeter of site around fields used for agriculture. - Provide trail connections to adjacent neighborhoods (Mountain Range Shadows to the east; Eagle Ranch Estates to the west) if desired by neighborhoods - Add a small, 10- to 15-vehicle gravel parking lot east of the pole barn (maintenance building) on the south end of the site.
+- Develop a natural surface trail around agricultural fields.
+(Alignment to be determined as site uses are finalized.) - Provide trail connections to adjacent neighborhoods (Mountain Range Shadows to the east; Eagle Ranch Estates to the west) if desired by neighborhoods - Add a small, 10- to 15-vehicle gravel parking lot east of the pole barn (maintenance building) on the south end of the site.